 John will be discussing weight and size requirements, conformation and muscling, plus health and condition of lambs.
 He will also look at current market trends and demands, as well as focussing on understanding buyer preferences and specifications.

-Ali Haggerty from Stewartry Vets will discuss the importance of Body Condition Scoring sheep, including a live demo, optimal BCS targets and nutrition for different stages of the sheep production cycle and the impact on fertility, lambing success, and overall flock health.
+Ali Haggerty from Stewartry Vets will discuss the importance of Body Condition Scoring (BCS) sheep, including a live demo, optimal BCS targets and nutrition for different stages of the sheep production cycle and the impact on fertility, lambing success, and overall flock health.

 She will also give an update on an on-going research project at the Dumfriesshire Monitor Farm which involves Stewartry Vets and Glasgow University.
-So far, the research has identified a variance in Body Condition Score of ewes from tupping through to lambing.
+So far, the research has identified a variance in BCS of ewes from tupping through to lambing.
 Ali will discuss these findings, the consequences and actions taken as a result at Barnbackle.

 Paddy Jack from DLF Seeds will be talking about weaning lambs onto clover, including timing, minimising stress and grazing management for optimum clover use.
 He will provide insights into the benefits and drawbacks, as well as discussing establishing and managing clover – and how it stacks up financially.